Parallelization of Non-linear State-Space Models: Scaling Up Liquid-Resistance Liquid-Capacitance Networks for Efficient Sequence Modeling: Scaling Up Non-linear LRCs

 \subsection{Proposed Model}

-In order to achieve a diagonal Jacobian for the LRCs by default, we first modify the Equations~\eqref{eq:fi}-\eqref{eq:ei}, by splitting their summation terms into a state-dependent and an input-dependent group, respectively.
+In order to achieve a diagonal Jacobian for the LRCs by model design, we first modify the Equations~\eqref{eq:fi}-\eqref{eq:ei}, by splitting their summation terms into a state-dependent and an input-dependent group, respectively.
 For the former, we only keep the self-loop synaptic parameters, and zero out all the cross-state synaptic parameters in the associated matrices.
 For the latter we keep the influence of all external inputs $u$ through their cross-input synaptic parameters, as this part is zeroed out anyway in the Jacobian.
 To highlight the separation of the terms, we include an extra superscript $x$ for the learnable parameters in the state-dependent part, and the superscript of $u$ for the parameters in the input-dependent part.
 This separation results in Equations~\eqref{eq:fi*}-\eqref{eq:ei*}.

 As a consequence, instead of keeping cross-synaptic activations, where each individual synapse between neuron $j$ and $i$ has its own $g_{ji}^{max}$, $b_{ji}$ and $k_{ji}^{max}$ as it was in Equation~\eqref{eq:fi} and~\eqref{eq:zi}, we now only keep the self-loop neural activations, where the synaptic parameters from the same neuron are equal.
-Note that instead of the \textit{ij} indices, we have only the $j$ index in Equations~\eqref{eq:fi*} and~\eqref{eq:zi*}.
+Note that instead of the \textit{ij} indices, we have only the $i$ index for $g^{max}$ and $k^{max}$, and $j$ for $b$ in Equations~\eqref{eq:fi*} and~\eqref{eq:zi*}.

 We denote the modified equations of the LRCs with an asterisk.
-This gives us the following equations for the $f_{i}^*(x_i,u)$, $z_{i}^*(x_i,u)$, and $\epsilon_i^*(x_i,u)$ terms:
+This gives us the following equations for the $f_{i}^*(x_i,\mathbf{u})$, $z_{i}^*(x_i,\mathbf{u})$, and $\epsilon_i^*(x_i,\mathbf{u})$ terms:

 For the final form our proposed LRC model, Equation~\eqref{eq:lrc_reduced} can be formulated into the form of SSMs, by taking the vectorial form of the states $\mathbf{x}$ of size $m$ and input vector $\mathbf{u}$ of size $n$: